ballerina-guides/integration-tutorials/content-based-message-routing/README.md

 # Content Based Message Routing

-## What you'll build
+## Overview

-Let's develop a service that accepts requests to make an appointment at a hospital, makes a call to a particular hospital endpoint depending on the content provided.
+Let's develop a service that accepts requests to make an appointment at a hospital and makes a call to a particular hospital endpoint depending on the content provided.

-To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with Ballerina Swan Lake extension.
-The resource will receive the user request, select the hospital endpoint based on the `hospital_id`, send to the hospital endpoint and retrieve the response with the correct reservation details.
+To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension.
+The resource will receive the user request, select the hospital endpoint based on the `hospital_id`, send a request to the hospital service and respond with the correct reservation details

 The flow is as follows:

-1. Receive a request with a json payload as follows.
+1. Receive a request with a JSON payload similar to the following.

 ```json
 {